edn-format/edn-dot-net/README.md

 # Serialization
 ## EDNReaderWriter.EDNWriter.EDNWriterFuncs
+* writeString - doc
+* writeStream - doc

 # Parser
-All of the parsing functionality is exposed if you want to work directly with the EDN syntax tree.
+The parsing functionality is exposed if you want to work directly with the EDN syntax tree.

 ## EDNReaderWriter.EDNParser.EDNParserFuncs
 Here is where you will find conveniant funtions for generating syntax trees for EDN data